 Every writer has voices in their head.
 It’s how we’re able to write, It’s how we make the magic happen. however sometimes the voices tell you things, these kinds of voices whispers into your ear until they over take your thoughts and soon it’s the only voice in your head.

 it speaks louder.
 Until it’s screaming at you.
 Things like ‘this sucks.’

 ‘no one is going to want to read this.’

 Soon it even turns on you. ‘who would want to read what you wrote?’

 ‘this is worthless, you’re worthless.’

 This goes on. until you are unable to see yourself in any other light. you start to feel like maybe, this is true.

 It builds in your head, a deafening ringing that causes chaos in the deep workings of your mind, making your head feel two sizes smaller but your brain ten times bigger.

 A building pressure that spreads to your throat making it hard to breath.
-Taking a deep breath seems so out of the realm possibly. something that was once so easy, something that people around you do like it’s nothing, is something that you begin to struggle with. you struggle with basic human needs.
+Taking a deep breathe seems so out of the realm possibly. something that was once so easy, something that people around you do like it’s nothing, is something that you begin to struggle with. you struggle with basic human needs.